-The following graphs show the selectivity of the TK221 Resin for a wide range of elements in $\rm HNO{3}$ and HCl.
+The following graphs show the selectivity of the TK221 Resin for a wide range of elements in HNO3 and HCl.

 Out of the tested elements only Ca is weakly retained on the TK221 Resin in HNO3.
-Other alkaline, earthalkaline elements and Al are not retained.
+Other alkaline, earth alkaline elements and Al are not retained.

-D, values of selected elements on TK221 in HNO3
+D., values of selected elements on TK221 Resin in HNO,

-Y and Sc are very strongly retained from $HNO_3$ of elevated concentration.
-Fe(III) is also well retained at $HNO_3$ concentration $\ge 3M HNO_3$ .
+Y and Sc are very strongly retained from HNO_3 of elevated concentration.
+Fe(III) is also well retained at HNO_3 concentration $\geq 3M\ HNO_3$.